russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Quote by Peter Thiel

-Now, I know what you're thinking, "this all sounds great, but how do I actually get this show on the road?"
+Now, I know what you’re thinking, “This all sounds great, but how do I actually get this show on the road?”

 Ultimately, starting a business with no money is all about working with what you’ve got.
 Your skills, your time, your hustle.
 It might mean starting small, maybe a side gig while you’re still working your 9-to-5.
 Test things out, learn from your mistakes when you mess up, and keep pushing.

 And let me tell you something — not having money to start is actually your secret weapon.
 It makes you creative.
 It makes you hustle harder.
 It makes you focus on what really matters.
+When you can’t throw money at problems, you develop skills that money can’t buy.

 Remember, this entrepreneurship game isn’t just about the money.
 It’s a mindset.
 It’s about seeing the chance when everyone else is seeing the problem.
 It’s about having the guts to try, fail, and get back up again.